-Many skills were obtained in this fast moving period, however a common problem was seen time and time again, contractors that were engaged to deliver a service fell short due to a failing to communicate with others resources involved in the project life cycle.
+Many skills were obtained in this fast moving period, however a common problem was seen time and time again, contractors that were engaged to deliver a service, fell short due to a failing to communicate with other resources involved in the project life cycle.

 My company has been trading for 14 years and continues to gain strength even with the current climate shifting towards cloud technology, I am also heavily involved in the financial running of my wife’s chain of hair salons which adds its own set of challenges and certainly makes for diversification to my ever evolving career.